ros2/ros2_documentation/source/Installation.rst

 Contributing to ROS 2 core?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you plan to contribute directly to ROS 2 core packages, you can install the `latest development from source <Installation/Latest-Development-Setup>`.
+If you plan to contribute directly to ROS 2 core packages, you can install the `latest development from source <Installation/Latest-Development-Setup>` which shares installation instructions with the `Rolling distribution <rolling_distribution>`.
-The `Rolling Ridley distribution <Installation/Rolling>` contains development releases of packages.